Royal Brunei Airlines: Stabilisation plan: 2012–present

 On 6 November 2013, Royal Brunei Airlines outlined plans to offer a '100% Dreamliner service' on all of its long-haul routes.
 The airline at that time considered southern India for its next airline expansion.
 RB, which operated four Airbus A320s and two Airbus A319s as of November 2013, also planned to expand its short-haul aircraft fleet to 'double digits'.
 The airline looked at plans to purchase current-generation Boeing 737s or Airbus A320s.
 These short-haul aircraft might also be used on flights to Australia, as part of its future expansion plan.
 RB resumed flights to Bali four times a week, starting July 2014.
 Effective 17 October 2014, RB resumed flights to Ho Chi Minh City four times a week, as it looked to use the destination to connect with key regional and international markets.

 The airline leased two new Airbus A320 aircraft which were delivered in September and November 2015, eventually to replace the two Airbus A319 aircraft.
 This indicated the start of the programme to modernise the narrow-body fleet, with up to ten Airbus A320s to be delivered from the end of 2017.
 RB's first A320-neo was delivered on the 28 May 2018.

+In 2018, Royal Brunei founded a regional subsidiary RB Link in partnership with Malindo Air.
+Flights commenced in 2019 with 2 ATR 72 aircraft operated by Malindo Air.
+It was reintegrated into Royal Brunei Airlines in 2020.

 The CEO from 2011 to March 2016 was Dermot Mannion.
 In March 2016, Dermot Mannion finished his five-year term and was replaced by Karam Chand.
 On 6 January 2021, Captain Haji Khalidkhan Haji Asmakhan was appointed as the Chief Executive Officer for Royal Brunei Airlines and retired the position on 10 October 2021.
 On 1 November 2022, Captain Sabirin Hj Abd Hamid was appointed as the current Chief Executive Officer for Royal Brunei Airlines.
 Prior to the appointment he was the Acting CEO for 13 months and the Chief Operation Officer since 6 January 2021.